Photometric Precision - CHEOPS

-The impact of differient levels of straylight on photometric performance can be see in Figure 2 below, which has been taken from Benz et al. (2021).
+The impact of different levels of straylight on photometric performance can be seen below (from Benz et al. (2021)).

 Figure 2: Photometric precision (noise) as a function of stellar magnitude (in the V band), based on the pre-launch assessment of the CHEOPS noise budget , based on Figure 1 of Benz et al (2021) Exp Ast.
 The solid red curve labeled “∆SL = 0” (no stray light contamination) represents the noise floor of CHEOPS in a 6 hour integration time (calculated for an M0 star and representing the best case within science requirements).
 The solid red curve labeled “∆S L = 33 photons/pixel/s” shows the noise behaviour when the stray light contamination dominates the total noise for all magnitudes (calculated for a G0 star, which represents the worst case within the science requirements).
 The green region defines the conditions that satisfy the science performance requirements.